asriot/connectedhomeip/docs/guides/asr_getting_started_guide.md

 ## Shell

-1. Build and Flash To build the example with Matter shell,exactly the same steps as above but add argument `-shell` when using the `build_examples.py` script.
+1. To build the example with Matter shell, exactly the same steps as above but add argument `-shell` when using the `build_examples.py` script.
 For example:
    `./scripts/build/build_examples.py --target asr-$ASR_BOARD-lighting-shell build`
 2. The example will run automatically after booting the ASR board.
 3. Use `help` command to list all supported commands: